 The REIT's assessment of expected credit losses is subjective and is based upon forward looking assessments of collectability.
-As a result, any expected credit loss is uncertain and the assumptions upon which it is based may change due to the ongoing uncertainty caused by COVID-19.
+As a result, any expected credit loss is uncertain and the assumptions upon which it is based may change due to the ongoing uncertainty caused by the after effects of COVID-19 as well as shifting economic conditions.